wgroeneveld/gba-bitmap-engine/README.md

 30 FPS, winning 10 frames using `bmp8_line()`.

-**Demo 2**: load actual vertex content from Blender/Babylon based on [this](https://david.blob.core.windows.net/softengine3d/part3/index.html):
+#### **Demo 2**: load actual vertex content

+From Blender/Babylon based on [this](https://david.blob.core.windows.net/softengine3d/part3/index.html).

+A JS script has been provided that generates the needed C++ code.
+It's not great, and not very performant.

 ![design](https://github.com/wgroeneveld/gba-bitmap-engine/blob/master/img/monkey.gif?raw=true)